trealla-prolog/trealla-OLDv1/README.md

 	crypto_data_hash/3          # crypto_data_hash(+data,-hash,+options)

-Convert a hexadecimal string to a codes-list where each code represents an integer 0..255 in value.
+Convert a hexadecimal string to a byte-list.
 At least one arg must be instantiated...

-	hex_bytes/2                 # hex_bytes(?hash,?codes)
+	hex_bytes/2                 # hex_bytes(?hash,?bytes)

 HTTP 1.1